 The Restructured August Note was analyzed under ASC 470-50 as to if the change in terms qualified as a modification or an extinguishment of the note.
 The changes in terms were considered an extinguishment as the present value of the cash flows under the terms of the new debt instrument was evaluated to be a substantial change, as over 10% difference from the present value of the remaining cash flows under the terms of the original instrument.
 As such, with the removal of the original note and its debt discount and accrued interest as compared to the restructured note with a fair value of approximately \$1,933,000, there was a loss in extinguishment of approximately \$157,000.
 As a result of the extinguishment and at the Company's election of the fair value option under ASC 825, the August Note will be accounted for at fair value until they are settled.
-In accordance with ASC 815-15-25-1(b) a hybrid instrument that is measured at fair value under ASC 825 fair value option each period with changes in fair value guidance of embedded derivatives and were required to be bifurcated.
+In accordance with ASC 815- 15-25-1(b) a hybrid instrument that is measured at fair value under ASC 825 fair value option each period with changes in fair value reported in earnings as they occur should not be evaluated for embedded derivatives.
+Therefore, the provisions in the August Note were not evaluated as to if they fell under the guidance of embedded derivatives and were required to be bifurcated.
 The August Note was revalued as of March 31, 2023 at approximately \$2,400,000, with a change in fair value of approximately \$467,000 recognized in the Statement of Operations.